 Americorp VISTA program benefits (42 USCS § 5044 (f))

-Property tax rebates issued under the Maine Residents Property Tax Program (so-called “Circuitbreaker” program) (36 M.R.S.A. § 6216)
+Property tax rebates issued under the Maine Property Tax Fairness Credit program, only so long as the money is spent on basic necessities.
+(22 M.R.S.A. § 4301(7))

 c) Court-Ordered Support Payments.
 Alimony and child support payments will be considered income only if actually received by the applicant.
 The general assistance administrator will refer cases where support payments are not actually received to the State Department of Health and Human Services’ Child Support Enforcement Unit.
 In order to be eligible for future GA, applicants being referred to DHHS for such enforcement services shall be required to follow-through with such services.
 Because child support payments are considered a resource, applicants must make a good faith effort to secure such payments.